GithubBirendra/paathshalahub/README.md

 # 📘 Paathshala – Learning Management System (LMS)

-Paathshala is a MERN stack-based Learning Management System inspired by platforms like **Udemy** and **Coursera**, aiming to simplify online education.
+Paathshala is a MERN stack-based Learning Management System inspired by platforms aiming to simplify online education.
 Instructors can upload and manage courses, while students can learn, track progress, and earn certificates — all from one intuitive platform.

 ---